 Twenty-four first-year students started learning how to lead and champion diversity and inclusion in a new program called Inclusive Business Leaders (IBL) at the University of Nebraska–Lincoln College of Business this fall.
 The program assists with attracting more diverse students to Nebraska Business and helps them thrive academically and socially while supporting their career goals to cultivate a more inclusive environment.

 “The College of Business is committed to our journey toward inclusive excellence.
-We believe in embracing diversity in all forms seen and unseen, and ultimately ensuring that excellence is inclusive,” said Dr. Kathy Farrell, James Jr. and Susan Stuart Endowed Dean.
+We believe in embracing diversity in all forms seen and unseen, and ultimately ensuring that excellence is inclusive,” said Kathy Farrell, James Jr. and Susan Stuart Endowed Dean and professor of finance.
 “We will educate inclusive leaders who graduate and lead the future of business by initiating positive changes in their workplace, communities and beyond.”

 Students in the program receive a scholarship their freshman year, mentorship from peer and professional mentors, and exclusive networking opportunities.
 The cohort also benefits from existing resources for business students such as free tutoring and career coaching.

 “They will take the Intercultural Development Inventory, an assessment used to build intercultural competence to achieve diversity and inclusion goals and outcomes.
 They’ll understand from the assessment ways in which they can grow into better inclusive leaders.
-We will reflect and share on their personal development over the course of the program as well as spend the spring semester working on a capstone project that addresses an inequitable business practice,” said coordinator of the IBL program, Dr. Kasey Linde, who is also associate director of the college’s Teaching and Learning Center.
+We will reflect and share on their personal development over the course of the program as well as spend the spring semester working on a capstone project that addresses an inequitable business practice,” said coordinator of the IBL program, Kasey Linde, director of teaching, learning and accreditation.

 Students partner with professional mentors during the capstone project to help them develop potential solutions.
 Their year-long experience culminates by presenting their findings.